OH NO!!! Insects on my plants!

 And they feed ferocious appetites by feasting on your favorite plants!

-In nature, it's common to see insects on plants because they live together.
-Outdoors, wind, rain, and natural predators keep most insect populations in check however.
+In nature, insects and plants live together.
+Wind, rain, and natural predators keep most insect populations in check however.

 But when these natural barriers aren't present, those little critters can multiply quickly and cause problems.